deeplearning4j/deeplearning4j/windows.md

 ## Using the Native Backend

-In order to use your new shiny backends you will have to switch your application to use the version of ND4J that you just compiled and to use the native backend instead of x86.
+In order to use your new shiny backends you will have to switch your application to use the version of ND4J that you just compiled and to use the native backend.

-For this you change the version of all your ND4J dependencies to "0.4-rc3.10-SNAPSHOT".
+For this you change the version of all your ND4J dependencies to version you've built, i.e: "0.7.1-SNAPSHOT".

 ### CPU Backend

-Exchange nd4j-x86 for nd4j-native like that:
+Use nd4j-native backend like that:

     <dependency>
         <groupId>org.nd4j</groupId>